 Before we get to the list, I should probably address the elephant in the room, even it is a baby elephant.
 Most normal people would grab a 28mm lens and skip the 24mm to this whole discussion is kind of dumb on a website called “Leica Lenses for Normal People.”
 I have no counter to that argument except to remind you that this website is the documentation of my very real (and expensive) journey though the lens options for my Leica rangefinder camera.
 I don’t have the luxury (or time) to test lenses I don’t really want to use or keep.
 Please forgive me for this transgression.

 The main issue with the 24mm focal length on Leica rangefinders is that there just aren’t that many options if you are a normal person with a normal job, a dog that needs food, vaccinations, and a dental, and/or a kid that needs expert medical help to get off the nicotine vape.
 Thank you Juul.
 The fact of the matter is that the 24mm focal length is a barren wasteland of a shopping experience when compared to the other focal lengths.
-These are essentially all of your options:
+These are essentially all of your options as of 2022-2023:

 - Zeiss 24mm f/2.8 ZM Biogon.
 REVIEW COMING SOON